jenkinsci/android-emulator-plugin/README.md

 This can either be an absolute path, or can contain environment variables in the format `$``VARIABLE_NAME`.
-This will be replaced at build time from the node's environment variables (see the "Node Properties" settings for each slave), or from the build's environment.
+This will be replaced at build time from the node's environment variables (see the "Node Properties" settings for each agent), or from the build's environment.

 If no value is entered, or the plugin cannot find a valid SDK under the configured path, it will search under the following environment